South Carolina's only women senators to resist new abortion restrictions up for debate

 “I want to restrict abortions and I’m very upset about what’s happening in our state," Gustafson told The Associated Press.
 "But I’m a legislator first.
 I’ve got to look at the bill and see how it can be upheld, how it can be implemented.”

-Still, she expects most members of her party will back the measure as it stands.
+Still, she expects most members of her party — which holds 30 seats in the chamber — will back the measure as it stands.

+The women senators entered the State House together Tuesday to rousing cheers from the dozens of abortion rights supporters gathered on the main floor.
+All five donned buttons that read “elect more women.”

 This week marks the fourth time that the chamber has taken up abortion since the U.S. Supreme Court overturned Roe v.
 Wade in June 2022.
 During last month's filibuster, the five women criticized male leadership for repeatedly calling the debate.
 Speaking consecutively from the well, they at times talked about the physical changes that occur throughout pregnancy or highlighted separate issues they wanted to solve.